 - Payoff of cloud and virtualization is unclear—Although enterprises have largely adopted these technologies, neither is universally trusted in the high-stakes PSAP environment.
 Our survey reports that 67% of respondents have no cloud plans at all; among those who do, only about a quarter (24%) trust the cloud for critical applications.
 Virtualization is gradually gaining traction, yet 40% of PSAPs have no plans to virtualize.
 Those implementing virtualization often enable it for critical applications, but 62% still experience downtime events exceeding 15 minutes.

-- Downtime persists—Computer and application outages are a major concern in PSAPs of all sizes, with nearly half reporting two or more incidents in the last 12 months.
+- Unplanned system downtime persists—Computer and application outages are a major concern in PSAPs of all sizes, with nearly half reporting two or more incidents in the last 12 months.
 The survey lists some popular mitigation techniques that perform poorly in the real world.
 On the bright side, 70% of those using high availability software or clusters kept downtime incidents to one or even zero per year.
 And 37% of PSAPs depending on fault-tolerant servers survived the year without any downtime at all.

 - Everyone’s on top of disaster preparedness— 82% of responding PSAPs have a formal disaster recovery and contingency plan for a catastrophic outage, generally involving standby or backup PSAP locations.
 As you’d expect, sites serving the largest populations have the most rigorous recovery plans.